alteregodev/RUINT/README.md

 ### Facial Recognition
 - https://search4faces.com - Find people by their face on platforms like OK and VKontakte.

+### Social media
+- http://topdb.ru/ - A lot of archived VKontakte profiles free to view.
+- https://profiles-vkontakte.ru/ - More archived VKontakte profiles with extended information.

 #### To be continued...